wp-plugins/gallery-shortcode-style-to-head/readme.txt

 1. Plugin settings (under Admin > Settings > Media).

 == Changelog ==

+= 2.1 (2011-01-15): =
+* Removed clearing <br> tags in galleries (replaced with clearing <div> tags).
+* Corrected bug that threw a cryptic error on the media page for some users.
+* Support for WordPress 3.1; now requires WordPress 2.9 or higher.

 = 2.0 (2010-05-02): =
 * New gallery style settings on the Admin > Settings > Media page.